Easiest Way To Clean a Bathtub Using Vinegar, Baking Soda, and Soap

 Enjoying a warm relaxing soak in the tub is one of life’s simple pleasures.
 But there’s nothing relaxing about grime and soap scum lining your bathtub.
 Don’t worry, we have a simple way to clean your tub with minimal elbow grease using simple ingredients you have at home.

-Before you roll your eyes at yet another online tutorial telling you to use vinegar and baking soda to clean, I’ll show you how to use these two cleaning agents properly.
+Before you roll your eyes at yet another online tutorial telling you to use vinegar and baking soda to clean bathtub stains, I’ll show you how to use these two cleaning agents properly.
 (Yes, there is a right way to do it!).

 The easiest way to clean a bathtub is to use a diluted white vinegar spray.
 Let the cleaning solution sit for at least 30 minutes.
-Come back and sprinkle baking soda directly onto a damp sponge or cleaning cloth and scrub all over the tub.
+Next, sprinkle baking soda directly onto the tub and let it sit with the vinegar for a few minutes.
+(Or you could sprinkle directly onto a damp sponge or cleaning cloth.)
+Scrub the tub.
 Rinse well.
 If any grime or greasy areas remain, follow with a dish soap or Castile soap spray.

 Ready for a few simple steps to a sparkling clean tub?
 Let’s begin!